 This historic environmentalists from Australia list can help answer the questions "Who are some Australian environmentalists of note?" and "Who are the most famous environmentalists from Australia?"
 These prominent environmentalists of Australia may or may not be currently alive, but what they all have in common is that they're all respected Australian environmentalists.Use this list of renowned Australian environmentalists to discover some new environmentalists that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (8 items)

-Robert James "Bob" Brown is an Australian former politician, medical doctor, environmentalist, former Senator and former Parliamentary Leader of the Australian Greens.
+Robert James Brown (born 27 December 1944) is a former Australian politician, medical doctor, and environmentalist who is a former Senator, and former Parliamentary Leader of the Australian Greens.
 Brown was elected to the Australian Senate on the Tasmanian Greens ticket, joining with sitting Greens Western Australia senator Dee Margetts to form the first group of Australian Greens senators following the 1996 federal election.
 He was re-elected in 2001 and in 2007.
 He was the first openly gay member of the Parliament of Australia, and the first openly gay leader of an Australian political party.
-While serving in the Tasmanian parliament, Brown successfully campaigned for a large increase in the protected wilderness ...more on Wikipedia
+While serving in the Tasmanian parliament, Brown successfully campaigned for a large increase in ...more on Wikipedia

-Ian Bruce Carrick Keirnan AO is an environmentalist and also a builder who organised the Clean Up Australia campaign, and in 1993 a similar Clean Up the World operation which attracted participation from 30 million volunteers in 80 countries. ...more on Wikipedia
+Ian Bruce Carrick Kiernan (4 October 1940 – 16 October 2018) was an Australian yachtsman, property developer, builder, and environmental campaigner and conservationist, known for co-founding with Kim McKay the not-for-profit Clean Up Australia campaign in 1989 and, in 1993, a similar Clean Up the World operation, serving as the event's chairman, the annual initiative attracted participation from 30 million volunteers in 80 countries. ...more on Wikipedia

 Birthplace: Sydney, Australia